Zasmussen/CSCI_3308_Project/README.md

 This project is a web game, hosted on heroku, that allows users to sign up for an account, then play a fun game of guessing prices of everyday electronics, gadgets, groceries and other items!
 Enjoy!

 # GitHub structure:
+The final submission project code is in the "style" branch.
-All Milestones are in the "master" branch.
+All Milestones are in the "master" branch and "style".
 The "README.md" is in the "master" branch and the "style" branch.
-The final submission code is in the "style" branch.
 The test cases can be found in Milestone 5 documentation.

 # To play the game via heroku: